Rise Internet Review

 Find out what your internet options are by typing your zip code below.

-Rise Broadband gives you more data and faster speeds than satellite internet service.
-If you live in a rural area, we recommend seeing if Rise Broadband fixed wireless is available in your area.
+Rise Internet gives you more data and faster speeds than satellite internet service.
+If you live in a rural area, we recommend checking whether Rise Internet's fixed wireless service is available in your area.

-We don’t like the data caps on Rise Broadband’s restricted plans, so we don’t recommend getting a plan with restricted data.
-But if you get an unlimited plan, you should be able to get a steady connection with Rise Broadband that will be more reliable and faster than many other rural internet options.
+We don’t like the data caps on Rise Internet's restricted plans, so we don’t recommend choosing one.
+But if you get an unlimited plan, you should be able to get a steady connection from Rise Internet that is more reliable and faster than many other rural internet options.

 Related resources